KidPudel/android-starter-kit/Android/bluetooth.md

 ## `BluetoothSocket`
 >  Represents an interface of a Bluetooth socket (similar to TCP socket) this is a connection point on an app

+#### Usage
-Usage: To exchange data with another device with `InputStream` and `OutputStream`
+To exchange data with another device with `InputStream` and `OutputStream`

 ## `BluetoothServerSocket`
 > Represents an open server socket that listens for incoming requests (similar to TCP server socket).

+#### Usage
-Usage: In order to connect to devices, one must open server socket with this class.
+In order to connect to devices, one must open server socket with this class.
 When a remote Bluetooth device makes a connection request, another device will listen to that request accept it and respond with `BluetoothSocket`